maxtkc/mvths-wiki/docs/070xb-motor-control.rst

 Overview
 --------

-The MD17A is a small dual motor control module made by Pololu and based on the DRV8833 motor driver IC.
+The MD17A is the default motor controller for the sumo robotics competition.
+This is a small dual motor control module made by Pololu and based on the DRV8833 motor driver IC.
 The following are features of this motor module.
 You can find more information about the module on the Pololu site `here <https://www.pololu.com/product/2130>`__.
+If you need to solder pins into your MD17A, please contact your teacher before soldering.

 - Dual-H-bridge motor driver: can drive two DC motors or one bipolar stepper motor
 - Operating voltage: 2.7‌‌ V to 10.8 V